Iran central bank takes Beirut bombing case to U.S. Supreme Court

 The money is currently held in New York in a trust account at Citibank, part of Citigroup Inc.

-At issue before the justices is whether Congress violated the separation of powers principle enshrined in the U.S. Constitution by passing a 2012 law that specified the funds held in the trust account go towards paying off the judgement.
+At issue before the justices is whether Congress violated the separation of powers principle enshrined in the U.S. Constitution by passing a 2012 law that specified the funds held in the trust account go toward paying off the judgment.

 Bank Markazi contends the legislative branch of the U.S. government improperly sought to dictate the outcome of a specific case handled by the judiciary branch.